27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} u_1 &= \frac{1}{\sqrt{3}}\left(\delta_3\newtilde{\psi}^{(2)} - \delta_2\newtilde{\psi}^{3}\right) + \delta_1\chi\tag{27.116}\label{eq:hex:helmholtz_0},\\ u_2 &= \frac{1}{\sqrt{3}}\left(\delta_1\newtilde{\psi}^{3} - \delta_3\newtilde{\psi}^{(1)}\right) + \delta_2\chi\tag{27.117}\label{eq:hex:helmholtz_1},\\ u_3 &= \frac{1}{\sqrt{3}}\left(\delta_2\newtilde{\psi}^{(1)} - \delta_1\newtilde{\psi}^{(2)}\right) + \delta_3\chi\tag{27.118}\label{eq:hex:helmholtz_2},\\ v_1 &= \frac{1}{\sqrt{3}}\left(\delta_2\newtilde{\chi}^{3} - \delta_3\newtilde{\chi}^{(2)}\right) + \delta_1\psi,\\ v_2 &= \frac{1}{\sqrt{3}}\left(\delta_3\newtilde{\chi}^{(1)} - \delta_1\newtilde{\chi}^{3}\right) + \delta_2\psi,\\ v_3 &= \frac{1}{\sqrt{3}}\left(\delta_1\newtilde{\chi}^{(2)} - \delta_2\newtilde{\chi}^{(1)}\right) + \delta_3\psi. \end{align} \]

-Now the question arises as to what the averaging operator $\newtilde{\psi}^{(j)}$ should actually look like.
-For the one in Eq.
-(27.73) operator applies
+Now the question arises what the averaging operator $\newtilde{\psi}^{(j)}$ must concretely look like.
+For the operator introduced in Eq.
+(27.73), one has

-\[ \begin{align} &\newoverline{\delta_1\psi}^{(1)} + \newoverline{\delta_1\psi}^{(2)} + \newoverline{\delta_1\psi}^{3}\nonumber\\ &= \psi\left(\mathbf{r}\right)\frac{2i}{d}\left[\sin\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_1d}{2}\right) + \sin\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_2d}{2}\right) + \sin\left(\frac{k_3d}{2}\right)\cos\left(\frac{k_3d}{2}\right)\right]\nonumber\\ &= \psi\left(\mathbf{r}\right)\frac{i}{d}\left[2\sin\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_1d}{2}\right) + 2\sin\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_2d}{2}\right) + 2\sin\left(\frac{k_3d}{2}\right)\cos\left(\frac{k_3d}{2}\right)\right]\nonumber\\ &= \psi\left(\mathbf{r}\right)\frac{i}{d}\left[\sin\left(k_1d\right) + \sin\left(k_2d\right) + \sin\left(k_3d\right)\right] \stackrel{\text{i.
-A.}}{\not=} 0. \end{align} \]
+\[ \begin{align} &\newoverline{\delta_1\psi}^{(1)} + \newoverline{\delta_1\psi}^{(2)} + \newoverline{\delta_1\psi}^{3}\nonumber\\ &= \psi\left(\mathbf{r}\right)\frac{2i}{d}\left[\sin\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_1d}{2}\right) + \sin\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_2d}{2}\right) + \sin\left(\frac{k_3d}{2}\right)\cos\left(\frac{k_3d}{2}\right)\right]\nonumber\\ &= \psi\left(\mathbf{r}\right)\frac{i}{d}\left[2\sin\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_1d}{2}\right) + 2\sin\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_2d}{2}\right) + 2\sin\left(\frac{k_3d}{2}\right)\cos\left(\frac{k_3d}{2}\right)\right]\nonumber\\ &= \psi\left(\mathbf{r}\right)\frac{i}{d}\left[\sin\left(k_1d\right) + \sin\left(k_2d\right) + \sin\left(k_3d\right)\right] \stackrel{\text{in general}}{\not=} 0. \end{align} \]

-\[ \begin{align} \newoverline{\psi}^{((1))} & \coloneqq \newoverline{\psi}^{(2, 3)} = \newoverline{\newoverline{\psi}^{3}}^{(2)} = \newoverline{\newoverline{\psi}^{(2)}}^{3} = \psi\left(\mathbf{r}\right)\cos\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_3d}{2}\right).\text{ (und zyklisch)} \end{align} \]
+\[ \begin{align} \newoverline{\psi}^{((1))} & \coloneqq \newoverline{\psi}^{(2, 3)} = \newoverline{\newoverline{\psi}^{3}}^{(2)} = \newoverline{\newoverline{\psi}^{(2)}}^{3} = \psi\left(\mathbf{r}\right)\cos\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_3d}{2}\right).\text{ (and cyclic)} \end{align} \]

 \[ \begin{align} \newoverline{\delta_1\alpha}^{((1))} + \newoverline{\delta_2\alpha}^{((2))} + \newoverline{\delta_3\alpha}^{(3)} &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\Big[\sin\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_3d}{2}\right) + \cos\left(\frac{k_1d}{2}\right)\sin\left(\frac{k_2d}{2}\right)\cos\left(\frac{k_3d}{2}\right)\nonumber\\ & + \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\Big[\sin\left(\frac{k_1d + k_2d}{2}\right)\cos\left(\frac{k_3d}{2}\right) + \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\Big[\sin\left(\frac{k_1 + k_2 + k_3}{2}d\right) - \cos\left(\frac{k_1 + k_2}{2}d\right)\sin\left(\frac{k_3}{2}d\right)\nonumber\\ &+ \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right)\Big]. \end{align} \]